flatironinstitute/kachery-p2p/doc/beta_testing_instructions.md

 kachery-p2p-load sha1://c37d2a4b156ff9bcfdbbd2eec12b9c6b74135685/test1.txt
 ```

-This will download a small text file from the kachery-p2p network and will display the path where the file is stored inside the $KACHERY_STORAGE_DIR.
+This will download a small text file from the kachery-p2p network and will display the path where the file is stored inside the kachery storage directory (`$HOME/kachery-storage` by default).
 Verify that the content of the file starts with `"This is an example text file..."`

 ```
 cat `kachery-p2p-load sha1://c37d2a4b156ff9bcfdbbd2eec12b9c6b74135685/test1.txt`